HPRNet: Hierarchical Point Regression for Whole-Body Human Pose Estimation: Abstract

 \section{Abstract}

-In this paper, we present a new bottom-up one-stage method for whole-body pose estimation, which we name ``hierarchical point regression,’’ or HPRNet for short, referring to the network that implements this method.
+In this paper, we present a new bottom-up one-stage method for whole-body pose estimation, which we call ``hierarchical point regression,’’ or HPRNet for short.
+In standard body pose estimation, the locations of $\sim 17$ major joints on the human body are estimated.
+Differently, in whole-body pose estimation, the locations of fine-grained keypoints (68 on face, 21 on each hand and 3 on each foot) are estimated as well, which creates a scale variance problem that needs to be addressed.
 To handle the scale variance among different body parts, we build a hierarchical point representation of body parts and jointly regress them.
-Unlike the existing two-stage methods, our method predicts whole-body pose in a constant time independent of the number of people in an image.
-On the COCO WholeBody dataset, HPRNet significantly outperforms all previous bottom-up methods on the keypoint detection of all whole-body parts (i.e. body, foot, face and hand); it also achieves state-of-the-art results in the face (75.4 AP) and hand (50.4 AP) keypoint detection.
-Code and models are available at \url{https://github.com/nerminsamet/HPRNet.git}.
+The relative locations of fine-grained keypoints in each part (e.g. face) are regressed in reference to the center of that part, whose location itself is estimated relative to the person center.
+In addition, unlike the existing two-stage methods, our method predicts whole-body pose in a constant time independent of the number of people in an image.
+On the COCO WholeBody dataset, HPRNet significantly outperforms all previous bottom-up methods on the keypoint detection of all whole-body parts (i.e. body, foot, face and hand); it also achieves state-of-the-art results on face (75.4 AP) and hand (50.4 AP) keypoint detection.
+Code and models are available at \url{https://github.com/nerminsamet/HPRNet}.